+Accounts payable

-Accounts payable.
-Accounts payable was approximately \$4.1 million and \$4.2 million as of December 31, 2023 and December 31, 2022, respectively.
-The \$0.1 million decrease is due to vendor payments mainly related to ongoing operations of the Scorpius facility.
+Accounts payable was approximately \$3.2 million and \$4.1 million as of December 31, 2024 and 2023, respectively.
+The \$0.9 million decrease is due to vendor payments mainly related to ongoing operations of the CDMO facility.

+Deferred revenue

-Deferred revenue.
-Deferred revenue was \$2.4 million and \$1.6 million as of December 31, 2023 and December 31, 2022, respectively.
-This increase of \$0.8 million represents proceeds received for Scorpius contracts but for which costs have not been incurred or the conditions of the contracts not yet met.
+Deferred revenue was \$1.5 million and \$2.4 million as of December 31, 2024 and 2023, respectively.
+This decrease of \$0.9 million represents our fullfillment of contractual obligations to customers relative to to proceeds received in advance.

-Accrued expenses and other liabilities.
-Accrued expenses and other liabilities were approximately \$2.2 million at December 31, 2023 compared to \$1.9 million at December 31, 2022.
-The increase of \$0.3 million is primarily due to validation and commissioning of the Scorpius facility, sale and marketing for Scorpius, and labor costs for hiring.
+Accrued expenses and other liabilities

+Accrued expenses and other liabilities were approximately \$2.2 million at December 31, 2024 compared to \$2.2 million at December 31, 2023, including accrued marketing expenses of \$1.0 million at each reporting date.